Case Studies

 Patsy was born in Birmingham, Alabama in 1944.
 She LOVED Alabama football and her family!!
 After retiring from the post office and not one to sit still, she continued working at a local country store, walking dogs, and helping her daughter Suzanne with animal rescue.

-She was released from her body on January 14th, 2022.
+She was released from her body in January 2022.
 The diagnosis of MSA-P was confirmed through brain donation.

 DON OUELLETTE